top of page

 Jasmine Brenton (she/her)

-Jasmine is a second year work study student working with Dr. Jordana Wynn and Dr. Tarek Amer.
+Jasmine is a third year work study student working with Dr. Jordana Wynn and Dr. Tarek Amer.
 She is currently pursuing a major in Biology and Psychology with a minor in Music.
 Jasmine's post undergraduate plans include the pursuit of a career in neuroscience in either a research or medical field.
 Outside of her studies, you can find Jasmine climbing, skiing, playing guitar, or hanging out with her extensive plant collection.

 Alumni